-Intercompany receivables relate to current account with the participating interests.
+Intercompany receivables relate to the D&O insurance that is recharged to Pharvaris GmbH for management located in Switzerland.
 The positions will be settled within one year.
-The receivables do not bear any interest.
+The receivables do not bear any interest, the fair value approximates the book value.